Fine-Grained Modeling of Narrative Context: A Coherence Perspective via Retrospective Questions

-$\bullet$ Lastly, we utilize \graph in long document question answering as a broader application (Section~\ref{sec:task-qa}).
-Experiments on QuALITY that requires global evidence \cite{pang-etal-2022-quality} suggest that, \graph consistently raises zero-shot accuracy by 2-5\% upon retrieval-based baselines with various LLMs, able to recognize more relevant context.
+$\bullet$ Lastly, we utilize \graph in a long document question answering task (Section~\ref{sec:task-qa}), as a broader application of \textbf{Retrieval-Augmented Generation} (RAG) \cite{rag}.
+Experiments on QuALITY that requires global context evidence \cite{pang-etal-2022-quality} suggest that, \graph consistently raises zero-shot accuracy by 2-5\% upon retrieval-based baselines with various LLMs, able to identify more relevant context through edge relations.

-Overall, our contributions can be listed as follows: \begin{itemize}[noitemsep,nolistsep,leftmargin=*] \item A new paradigm for narrative understanding is proposed, parsing the context into a graph of high-level coherence relations, named \graphns. \item The graph is practically realized with our two-stage LLM prompting w/o human annotations. \item We present three studies effectively utilizing \graph on narratives, focusing on edge efficacy, node augmentation, and broader applications. \end{itemize}
+Overall, our key contributions in this work are: \begin{itemize}[noitemsep,nolistsep,leftmargin=*] \item We propose a new paradigm of fine-grained context modeling to facilitate narrative comprehension, orthogonal to the end-to-end paradigm. \item Our introduced \graph framework describes flexible relations of context dependencies by retrospective questions, which are realized by LLMs through our designed prompting scheme, without reliance on human annotations. \item We present three studies effectively utilizing \graph on narrative tasks, empirically examining its edge properties and broader utilization. \end{itemize}